virtuozzo/cloudscripting-docs/docs/reference/container-types.md

 <b>Containers by Types (*NodeType*)</b>

 The *nodeType* parameter defines software stacks (among the supported ones) to be implemented within an environment.
-The node type value is specified within the *nodeType* field while performing an appropriate [action](/reference/actions/).
+The node type value is specified within the *nodeType* field while performing an appropriate <a href="http://docs.cloudscripting.com/reference/actions/" target="_blank">action</a>.

 **For example:**

-Using the *nodeType* field while performing the *writeFile* [action](/reference/actions/#writefile):
+Using the *nodeType* field while performing the <a href="http://docs.cloudscripting.com/reference/actions/#writefile" target="_blank">*writeFile*</a> action:
 ```
 {
   "writeFile": {